Karangura

-The Karangura (Karanguru, Garanguru) were an indigenous Australian people of South Australia.
+The Karangura (Karanguru, Garanguru) were an indigenous Australian people of far north west South Australia.

 Country

 In Tindale's schema, the Karanguru were allocated some 3,200 mi2 of tribal territory, lying south of Alton Downs on the ephemeral watercourse known as Eyre Creek.
 Their eastern frontier is said to have been at Pandi Pandi.
 Their southern flank ran as far as the northern edge of Goyder Lagoon.
 They were also present at the Eleanor River.

 Social organization

 The Karanguru were constituted of some 14 hordes.